-3. The Island on Bird Street by Uri Orlev.
+- \3.
+The Island on Bird Street by Uri Orlev.
 Houghton Mifflin, 1984.
 After his mother disappears and the German Army takes his father, a young Jewish boy is forced to make his own way in the Warsaw Ghetto.
-Also by Orlev, Run, Boy, Run and The Man from the Other Side.

-4. On Both Sides of the Wall by Vladka Meed.
+Also by Orlev, Run, Boy, Run and The Man from the Other Side. - \4.
+On Both Sides of the Wall by Vladka Meed.
 Holocaust Library with U.S. Holocaust Memorial Museum, 1993, introduction by Elie Wiesel.
-Noted memoir of a young women who maintained contact between the Warsaw Ghetto and the Aryan side of the city.
-As a member of the Jewish Combat Organization, she smuggled weapons and ammunition to the resistance fighters.

-5. The Pianist: The Extraordinary True Story of One Man's Survival in Warsaw, 1939-1945 by Wladyslaw Szpilman.
+Noted memoir of a young woman who maintained contact between the Warsaw Ghetto and the Aryan side of the city.
+As a member of the Jewish Combat Organization, she smuggled weapons and ammunition to the resistance fighters. - 5.
+The Pianist: The Extraordinary True Story of One Man's Survival in Warsaw, 1939-1945 by Wladyslaw Szpilman.
 Picador, 2000.
-Memoir written shortly after WWII captures raw memories of his ghetto experience and his tenuous rescue on the Aryan side of Warsaw.
+Memoir written shortly after WWII captures raw memories of Szpilman's ghetto experience and his tenuous rescue on the Aryan side of Warsaw.
 Rare account of help from German officer.
-(Recounted in feature film The Pianist, directed by Roman Polanski)

-6. The Warsaw Ghetto in Photographs edited by Ulrich Keller.
+(Recounted in feature film The Pianist, directed by Roman Polanski) - 6.
+Voices from the Warsaw Ghetto: Writing Our History edited by David Roskies, Yale University Press, 2019.
+Excerpts from the Ringelblum Archives, including diaries, prose, poetry, and artwork, buried in metal milk cans and boxes and retrieved postwar from their underground hiding places. - 7.
+The Warsaw Ghetto in Photographs edited by Ulrich Keller.
 Dover Publications, Inc., 1984.
-Two hundred-six photographs taken by German photographers document the Warsaw Ghetto in 1941.
-An extensive introduction by Keller, an art historian, provides both historical background and critical evaluation of the photographs themselves.
+Two-hundred-six photographs taken by German photographers document the Warsaw Ghetto in 1941.
+Extensive introduction by Keller, an art historian, provides both historical background and critical evaluation of the photographs themselves.

-1. Korczak.
-Powerful dramatization of the true story of Janusz Korczak, renowned Jewish-Polish pediatrician/educator, who protected 200 Jewish orphans in the Warsaw Ghetto and remained with them through their deportation to Treblinka death camp.
-Black and white; 2 hours.
-Polish with English subtitles.

-2. Uprising.
+- 1. The Pianist.
+Award-winning film version of Wladyslaw Szpilman's memoir presents an historically accurate portrayal of the Polish-Jewish pianist and composer's experience in the Warsaw Ghetto and in hiding.
+Directed by Roman Polanski and starring Adrian Brody.
+Color; 2 hours, 30 minutes. - 2.
+Uprising.
 Award-winning TV dramatization of the Warsaw Ghetto revolt and the resistance fighters who defied the Nazis for almost five weeks.
-Cast includes Hank Azaria, Leelee Sobieski, David Schwimmer, Donald Sutherland and Jon Voight.
-Color; 3 hours.
+Cast includes Hank Azaria, Leelee Sobieski, David Schwimmer, Donald Sutherland, and Jon Voight.
+Color; 3 hours. - 3.
+Who Will Write Our History?
+Re-enactment of the Oneg Shabbat underground group and its persistent effort to document the harsh realities of the Warsaw Ghetto.
+Based on Samuel D. Kassow's extensive research published in 2007.
+Color; 1hour, 30 minutes.
+Classroom version online through Facing History and Ourselves; 40 minutes.